Call for Training Projects for 2024 and Educational Leave (CPP)

 Objective

-Winners of the AAP FORMATION PEI 2024
+Winners of the 2024 PEI Training Call for Proposals

-Project leader: Jean-Baptiste MENASSOL
+Project Leader: Jean-Baptiste MENASSOL

-Project leader: Aurélie ROLAND
+Project Leader: Aurélie ROLAND

-PIAJ: Pedagogy of Legal Artificial Intelligence
+PIAJ: Teaching Legal Artificial Intelligence

 Project leaders: Malo DEPINCÉ & Samir DELIMI

-Component: Faculty of Law and Political Science
+Department: Faculty of Law and Political Science

-EXPOEDUC: Exhibition on educational landscapes
+EXPOEDUC: Exhibition on Educational Landscapes

-Project leader: Sylvain WAGNON
+Project Leader: Sylvain WAGNON

-Component: Faculty of Education
+Department: Faculty of Education

 Project leaders: Marie CWICZYNSKI & Audrey SOULIE

-FEAGAA: Training and education in the arts of taste: food and the arts
+FEAGAA: Training and Education in the Arts of Taste: Food and the Arts

 Project leaders: Laure BLANVILLAIN & Laure HEINEN